ResoniteModdingGroup/MonkeyLoader.GamePacks.ResoniteModLoader/README.md

 3. Add the nuget feeds (`nuget sources Add -Name ... -Source ...`, local and either <https://pkg.munally.com/MonkeyModdingTroop/index.json> & <https://pkg.munally.com/ResoniteModdingGroup/index.json>)
 4. Run `dotnet build`, or build with your IDE of preference.

-The long version is that you'll probably want to set it up privately on GitHub nuget packages.
+The long version is that you'll probably want to set it up privately on GitHub NuGet packages.
 Though this isn't legal advice and you should check that [Resonite's TOS](https://resonite.com/policies/TermsOfService.html) allows it.
 The feeds can also be directly used from GitHub, though that requires authentication using a PAT.